Grief is a tricky subject.

 The links below are for more information.
-You will also find a link to my scheduling page to schedule an individual or private session.
+This is a link to my scheduling page to schedule an individual or private session.
 Private sessions honor your uniqueness, your situation, and your healing.
-Please check back occasionally as new resources are added and more services for individual and group healing and coaching times are added.

 Grief Resources